jensrossbach/node-red-contrib-sony-audio-control/README.md

 # node-red-contrib-sony-audio-control
 A collection of Node-RED nodes to control Sony audio devices via the Sony Audio Control API.

+---
+**NOTE**

+This package has been deprecated in favor of the new node collection [node-red-contrib-sony-audio](https://github.com/jensrossbach/node-red-contrib-sony-audio).
+This means the package is now in maintainance mode and will only get updates for severe bugs and security issues.
+There will not be any new features developed for these nodes.

+---

 With these nodes you can connect to your Sony audio devices and send control commands (like powering on/off, change volume etc.), retrieve information (like the current volume, the current value of a sound setting etc.) or get notified of certain events (like a change of the power state, a change of the mute state etc.).

 ![Sony Audio Control](images/sony_audio_control.png)